 - Smart cities: Urban economics; Housing and Real Estate; Transport Economics

 72 hours taught by staff and guest lecturers with extensive experience in industry, offering a unique opportunity to learn from experts.
-Each project will be advised by a member of MSc EDCBA faculty.
+Each project is advised by a member of MSc EDCBA faculty.
 It allows you to approach the real life of companies.
 The capstone projects mainly consist in fulfilling a consulting mandate given by a company or any other organization interested in taking advantage of the training provided by our program in economic evaluation of any type of investment project.

 Examples of Capstone projects for academic year 2018-2019 proposed by our Sponsors: